New Zealand women's national rugby sevens team: COVID

 Due to the international Sevens competition being put on hold the support personnel at the performance base at Mount Manganui was reduced in number with some remaining but on reduced hours.
-The players had their salaries reduced.
-The remaining men and women players were organized into a single combined training group in order to form a nucleus of sevens squad overseen by Sweeney, men's coach Clark Laidlaw and men's strength and conditioning coach Blair Mills.
+To further reduce expeniture New Zealand Rugby and the New Zealand Rugby Player's Association agreed in April 2020 that from 1 May that along with suspensions of various allowances and other financial benefits thzt the players' 2020 base retainers would be reduced by 15 percent for those paid more than NZ$50,000 per year, with this rising to 30 percent in September.
+The men and women players were also organized into a single combined training group in order to form a nucleus of sevens squad overseen by Sweeney, men's coach Clark Laidlaw and men's strength and conditioning coach Blair Mills.
 Allan Bunting, who had previous been commuting from Auckland stayed in there.
 The combining of the two teams had the benefit of exposing the respective sexes to different ways of doing things.

 After the initial lockdown life within New Zealand returned to a relative normal in late 2020 as the squad reformed and ways were found to prepare for the Tokyo games were had been rescheduled for 2021.
 Among them were games against a Moana Pasifika team and a team sourced from members of the Black Ferns fifteen-a-side squad in a mini tournament in Wellington which was termed Pure Sevens.

+Ignite7 2020

+During 2020 New Zealand Rugby held the fourth iteration of Ignite7, a programme to identify the next generation of women players with applicants invited from a wide range of sports.
+The programme cumulated in a two-day tournament held at Blake Park, in Tauranga over the weekend of 5–6 December 202O which mixed identified promising new talent with existing international players.

+The attending 48 players were divided into four teams, as follows: